 If, however your goal is to get to Bali on the sniff of an oil rag, (insanely cheap return airfares will get you there) as well as save on accommodation and eating out, plus zen out at awesome yoga retreats, then it’s time to set your sights further afield to Bali’s hidden gems.

 A FEW TIPS ON LOCATION

-If budget is important to you, and you really just want to make the most of the laid back vibes of Bali, then lead with your accommodation, not with a specific location.
+If budget is important to you, and you really just want to make the most of the laid back vibes of the best cheap villas in Bali, then lead with your accommodation, not with a specific location.
 This will probably take you out of the tourist hotspots, which is how you’ll be able to afford a cool stay.

 There’s a whole lot more to Bali than Kuta and the centre of Ubud.
 North of Kuta, Canggu is fast becoming ‘the place to be’.
 The coffee, yoga retreat and surf game is strong here, as is its popularity with ridiculously good looking people on scooters.
 The hipsters are circling, so get to Canggu before the prices explode.

 Ever had that feeling that you just need to escape for a while and focus on yourself?
 From Ubud to Uluwatu and beyond, we round up 7 inspirational Bali yoga retreats with your name on it.